-North Face "Surge" backpack
+North Face backpack has it all

 After shopping for far too long I finally bought a backpack from my local Sun & Ski Sports, the Surge, manufactured by North Face.
 I had always discounted the North Face brand as mass market consumerist junk, but when I went shopping for a new backpack I was glad I took a closer look.